 Artist: Machines in Heaven

-MiH have recorded sessions at Red Bull Studios (previous single Feel Slow) and played some memorable shows – including a spectacular set in London’s South Place Hotel; a session for BBC Radio 1 Introducing featuring a cover of an Arthur Russell song; a support gig with Californian sound wizard Daedelus; a joint gig at the Dundee V&A with Ubre Blanca and Paul Thompson; and a well-received set for the Glasgow leg of the Simple Things festival, alongside Autechre, Nightmares on Wax and Clark.
+MiH have recorded sessions at Red Bull Studios, and played some memorable shows – including a spectacular set in London’s South Place Hotel; a session for BBC Radio 1 Introducing featuring a cover of an Arthur Russell song; a support gig with Californian sound wizard Daedelus; a joint gig at the Dundee V&A with Ubre Blanca and Paul Thompson; and a well-received set for the Glasgow leg of the Simple Things festival, alongside Autechre, Nightmares on Wax and Clark.

-In their current incarnation, Greg Hurst, aka Magic Daddy (Optimo, Stuff Records / formerly NUMBERS) provides beats and production.
-Sublime vocals, synths and beats from Davey Gwynne (aka blood blood); while new member Lorna McKinnon provides heavenly guitar textures and layered electronics.
-The addition of a drummer only increases the band’s already considerable power, allowing for dizzying improvisation and a fusion of towering organic and electronic rhythms.
+In their current incarnation, Greg Hurst, aka Magic Daddy (Optimo, Stuff Records / formerly NUMBERS) provides production.
+Sublime vocals, synths and beats from Davey Gwynne (aka blood blood); while new member Melanie on drums and percussion inreases the band’s already considerable power, allowing for dizzying improvisation and a fusion of towering organic and electronic rhythms.

-They have played Glasgow’s iconic Old Fruitmarket venue alongside Petrichor (Soma Records) and Michael Mayer (Kompakt), and at festivals across Scotland and the UK, including the Kelburn Garden Party, T in the Park, Wickerman and Electric Fields.
-Across these shows, the band have drawn comparisons to the iconic sounds of DFA Records, Prince, Aphex Twin, and Glasgow’s decibel-decimating finest, Mogwai.
-They have provided urgent, slamming, remixes themselves for everyone from local punk-rap heroes Hector Bizerk to Brooklyn synth-poppers Au Revoir Simone; dream-pop duo Turtle; early 90s techno-heads Finitribe (for the 25th anniversary of their classic track 101, also remixed by Andrew Weatherall); and a full-throttle 140bpm remix for psych / noise outfit Outblinker.
+They have played Glasgow’s iconic Old Fruitmarket venue alongside Petrichor (Soma Records) and Michael Mayer (Kompakt), and at festivals across the UK, including the Kelburn Garden Party, T in the Park, Wickerman and Electric Fields.
+The band have drawn comparisons to the iconic sounds of DFA Records, Prince, Aphex Twin, and Glasgow’s decibel-decimating finest, Mogwai.
+They have provided slamming, remixes for everyone from local punk-rap heroes Hector Bizerk to Brooklyn synth-poppers Au Revoir Simone; dream-pop duo Turtle; early 90s techno-heads Finitribe (25th anniversary of their classic track 101, also remixed by Andrew Weatherall); and a full-throttle 140bpm remix for psych / noise outfit Outblinker.

 ~ Forthcoming ~